niko/goconfd/README.md

 * POST retrieves a filled out template
 * PUT unblocks blocking requests

-Each one of these supports deeplinks.
+Each one of these supports deep-links.

 Simple example
 --------------